ChebNet: Efficient and Stable Constructions of Deep Neural Networks with Rectified Power Units via Chebyshev Approximations: Construction of ChebNets

-\begin{theorem} Let $p(\bm{x})$,$\bm{x}\in \mathbb{R}^d$ be a polynomial in downward closed polynomial space $P_C$.
-Let $n$ be the dimension of $P_C$.
-Then there exists a $\sigma_2$ neural network with no more than $\sum_{i=1}^{d}\lfloor\log_2N_i\rfloor+d$ hidden layers, $\mathcal{O}(n)$ activation functions and non-zero weights, can represent $p$ exactly, where $N_i$ is the maximum polynomial degree in $x_i$ for functions in $P_C$. \end{theorem} \begin{proof} The proof is similar to Theorem \ref{thm:d-dimension-GeneSpace}.
+The proof is similar to Theorem \ref{thm:d-dimension-GeneSpace}.
 One key fact is the transforms from expansions using standard Chebyshev polynomials $T_k \in P_C$ as bases to expansions using hierarchical Chebyshev polynomials $\hat{T}_k$ as bases do not add nonzero coefficients for the bases $\hat{T}_k \notin P_C$.
-After rewriting $p(\bm{x})\in P_C$ into linear combinations of $\hat{T}_k$ basis, one can construct corresponding deep RePU networks by dimension induction similar as in Theorem \ref{thm:d-dimension-GeneSpace} or procedure described in Theorem 4.1 of \cite{li_better_2019}. \end{proof}
+After rewriting $p(\bm{x})\in P_C$ into linear combinations of $\hat{T}_k$ basis, one can construct corresponding deep RePU networks by dimension induction similar as in Theorem \ref{thm:d-dimension-GeneSpace} or procedure described in Theorem 4.1 of \cite{li_better_2019}.

 \begin{remark} The structures of deep RePU networks constructed by using hierarchical Chebyshev polynomial expansion (i.e. ChebNet) and those constructed by using power series expansions (i.e. PowerNet) are very similar.
 There is one small difference.
 In ChebNet, to calculate $T_{2^{m+1}}$ from $T_{2^m}$, a constant shift vector 1 is added comparing to calculating $x^{2^{m+1}}$ from $x^{2^m}$ in PowerNet.
-So the depth and network complexity of ChebNet and PowerNet are exactly the same.
-The approximation property are also mathematical identical, which are given in \cite{li_better_2019}. \end{remark}
+So the depth and network complexity of ChebNet and PowerNet are exactly the same. \end{remark}

 \begin{remark} Since hyperbolic cross and sparse grid polynomial spaces are special cases of downward closed polynomial spaces, the Theorem \ref{thm:dwclosed} can be directly applied to sparse grid and hyperbolic cross polynomial spaces. \end{remark}